- 1 Learn How To Store Seeds For Years

 Temperature & Light Conditions

 Maintain the temperature at your optimal range.
 It’s fine if you have to open your cooler every so often to put in or remove seeds, but if there’s too much fluctuation, it can become a problem.
-I recommend aiming for 35-40 degrees as the ideal temperature for storing seeds.
+I recommend aiming for 35-40 degrees as the ideal temperature.

 If you can, put your seeds into an opaque packet or inside an opaque box.
 This adds another layer of light prevention, although the temperature and humidity are the key factors in cold storage like this.